bicepjai/bicepjai.github.io/README.md

 # bicepjai.github.io
-This is my website and blog, uses Jekyll (borrowed with features from diezcami.github.io/arctic-fox-theme and kjw0612.github.io)
+This is my website and blog, uses Jekyll (borrowed with features from diezcami.github.io/arctic-fox-theme)